sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting.md

 If you are interested, I've written a [short post]() about how this is implemented in the renderer (the same one being used for this post!).

+#### The `Annotator`
 The logic for inserting annotations is contained within the `Annotator` class.
+This class contains two important functions:
+1. `insert_annotation`, which inserts an annotation at a specific line and column, spanning a specified length in characters, and
+2. `annotate`, which generates the final annotated source file
 ```cpp line-numbers:{enabled} title:{annotator.hpp}
 struct Annotation {
     Annotation(const char* name, unsigned start, unsigned length);